davidanderson01/.github-FUNDING.yml/README.md

 This file is licensed under the MIT License.
 See the footer section for more details.

-## Step 1: Create a workflow file
+## Step 1: Create a Workflow File

 _Welcome to "Hello GitHub Actions"! :wave:_

 **What is _GitHub Actions_?**: GitHub Actions is a flexible way to automate nearly every aspect of your team's software workflow.
 You can automate testing, continuously deploy, review code, manage issues and pull requests, and much more.
-The best part, these workflows are stored as code in your repository and easily shared and reused across teams.
+The best part is that these workflows are stored as code in your repository and can be easily shared and reused across teams.
 To learn more, check out these resources:

-- The GitHub Actions feature page, see [GitHub Actions](https://github.com/features/actions).
+- The GitHub Actions feature page: [GitHub Actions](https://github.com/features/actions)
-- The "GitHub Actions" user documentation, see [GitHub Actions](https://docs.github.com/actions).
+- The "GitHub Actions" user documentation: [GitHub Actions](https://docs.github.com/actions)

 **What is a _workflow_?**: A workflow is a configurable automated process that will run one or more jobs.
 Workflows are defined in special files in the `.github/workflows` directory and they execute based on your chosen event.
 For this exercise, we'll use a `pull_request` event.